-- 5. Per admission deductibles: These apply upon admission to a hospital.
-Only one per admission deductible is required when two or more family members have expenses resulting from injuries received in one accident. - 6.
-Copayments: A copayment is a fixed dollar amount you must pay on receipt of care.
-The most common example is the office visit copayment that must be satisfied when you go to a doctor's office. - 7.
-Coinsurance: Coinsurance is the amount that you must pay as a percent of the allowed amount. - 8.
+- 1. Copayments: A copayment is a fixed dollar amount you must pay on receipt of care.
+The most common example is the office visit copayment that must be satisfied when you go to a doctor's office. - 2.
 Amounts in excess of the allowed amount: Generally, the allowed amount may often be significantly less than the provider's actual charges.
 You should be aware that when using out-of-network providers you can incur significant out-of-pocket expenses as the provider has not contracted with us or their local Blue Cross and/or Blue Shield plan for a negotiated rate and they can bill you for amounts in excess of the allowed amount.
 As one example, certain out-of-network facility claims may include very expensive ancillary charges (such as implantable devices) for which no extra reimbursement is available as these charges are not separately considered under the plan.
 This means you could be responsible for these charges if you use an out-of-network provider.